jbnicolai/generator-mariongulpreactify/README.md

 ## Run the generator

-- Install: npm install -g mariongulpreactify
+- Install: npm install -g generator-mariongulpreactify
 - Run: `yo mariongulpreactify`

 ## Inside your new app